m-deng1928/UX_Opportunities/README.md

 Here's the Job Board Resources for [UX Growth](https://discord.gg/797CgtHMY4), a Discord community for designers and students to explore and meet people beyond their design bubble.

 If link dies, let me know, but I just put the dates there as reference as how recent I found it (not when it was posted).
-I will try to comb through these once a week on Monday evenings.
+I will try to comb through these once a week.

 I will try to include YoE (years of experience) if it otherwise indicated.
 I know people who have landed roles that require 2-3 years of experience as a new grad but I will try to maintain it as mostly new grad or at most maybe 1-3 YoE or indicate otherwise through YoE.
 I will also add companies that add GPA requirements (Yes, some do.).

 For UXR roles in particular, I will be highlighting **degree level** in addition to years of experience due to nature of that field and sometimes barrier to entry for more junior people.

 For roles themselves, they will be **paid roles** as I believe people should be properly compensated for their work.

 Thanks, and don't forget to be awesome. :D